Gainutdinov/ZBX_MaintenanceModeCreator/README.md

 # ZBX_MaintenanceModeCreator
-basic app for putting a server into maintenance mode during update or security update inslattion.
+basic app for putting a server into maintenance mode during an update or security patch inslattion.